-Bioorganometallic chemistry is the field involving the development of new drugs and imaging agents as well as the principles relevant to the toxicology or organometallic compounds. organometallic compounds which are used in medicine and diverse therapies is the platform to design the new radiopharmaceuticals.
+Bioorganometallic chemistry is involves the development of new drugs and study of biologically active molecules that contain carbon directly bonded to metals or metalloids as well as the principles relevant to the toxicology or organometallic compounds.
+Organic Chemistry 2019 will be platform for discussing organometallic compounds which are used in medicine and diverse therapies is the platform to design the new radiopharmaceuticals.

 - Track 6-1Medical applications of organometallic compounds.

 - Track 6-3Supramolecular bioorganometallic chemistry.

 - Track 6-4Organometallic-modified proteins and nucleic acids.

 It refers to the study of the atoms related with the spatial arrangement of atoms within the molecules.
 Stereochemistry spans the entire spectrum of organic, inorganic, biological, physical and especially supramolecular chemistry.
 It includes methods to govern and describe these relationships and effect on the physical or biological properties and the way these relationships influence the reactivity of the molecules.